zoquero/bgrunner/README.md

 # Summary

-Tool written in C to launch and keep track of background processes
+Lightweight tool written in C to launch and keep track of background processes

-Angel Galindo ( zoquero@gmail.com ), January of 2017
+Angel Galindo Muñoz ( zoquero@gmail.com ), January of 2017

 # Features